Robert Capa: Legacy

 The government of Hungary issued a postage stamp in Capa's honor in 2013.
-That same year it issued a 5,000 forint ($20) gold coin, also in his honor, showing an engraving of Capa.
+That same year it issued a 5,000-forint ($20) gold coin, also in his honor, showing an engraving of Capa.

 His younger brother, Cornell Capa, also a photographer, worked to preserve and promote Robert's legacy as well as develop his own identity and style.
 He founded the International Fund for Concerned Photography in 1966.
 To give this collection a permanent home, he founded the International Center of Photography in New York City in 1974.
 This was one of the foremost and most extensive conservation efforts on photography to be developed.
 Indeed, Capa and his brother believed strongly in the importance of photography and its preservation, much like film would later be perceived and duly treated in a similar way.
 The Overseas Press Club created the Robert Capa Gold Medal in the photographer's honor.

 Capa is known for redefining wartime photojournalism.
 His work came from the trenches as opposed to the more arms-length perspective that was the precedent.
 He was famed for saying, "If your photographs aren't good enough, you're not close enough."

 He is credited with coining the term Generation X. He used it as a title for a photo-essay about the young people reaching adulthood immediately after the Second World War.
-It was published in 1953 in Picture Post (UK) and Holiday (USA).
+It was published in 1953 in Picture Post (UK) and Holiday (US).
 Capa said, "We named this unknown generation, The Generation X, and even in our first enthusiasm we realised that we had something far bigger than our talents and pockets could cope with."

 In 1947, for his work recording World War II in pictures, U.S. general Dwight D. Eisenhower awarded Capa the Medal of Freedom Citation The International Center of Photography organized a travelling exhibition titled This Is War: Robert Capa at Work, which displayed Capa's innovations as a photojournalist in the 1930s and 1940s.
 It includes vintage prints, contact sheets, caption sheets, handwritten observations, personal letters and original magazine layouts from the Spanish Civil War, the Second Sino-Japanese War and World War II.
-The exhibition appeared at the Barbican Art Gallery, the International Center of Photography of Milan, and the Museu Nacional d'Art de Catalunya in the fall of 2009, before moving to the Nederlands Fotomuseum from October 10, 2009 until January 10, 2010.
+The exhibition appeared at the Barbican Art Gallery, the International Center of Photography of Milan, and the Museu Nacional d'Art de Catalunya in the fall of 2009, before moving to the Nederlands Fotomuseum from October 10, 2009, until January 10, 2010.

 In 1976 Capa was posthumously inducted into the International Photography Hall of Fame and Museum.